Endesfelder-Lab/EVE-software/README.md

 2. **Candidate Fitting:** The x,y,(z),t-localization is determined for each candidate cluster.<br>
 3. **Postprocessing and Evaluation:** This module includes various analytical routines to process and interpret the data.<br>

 EVE allows flexible combinations of different finding and fitting routines to optimize the localization results for the specific event-based dataset.
 Besides a variety of different finding and fitting algorithms, EVE also offers various preview options, visualisation tools and post-processing and evaluation functions.
-A detailed description of the algorithms can be found here **LINK Scientific Background**.
+A detailed description of the algorithms can be found in **Supplementary Note 1: Scientific Background**.

-EVE is written in Python and structured in such a way, that is easy to implement and add new functionalties in form of new finding, fitting routines, etc. Details about this can be found in the **LINK Developer's Manual**.
+EVE is written in Python and structured in such a way, that is easy to implement and add new functionalties in form of new finding, fitting routines, etc. Details about this can be found in the **Developer's Manual**.
 EVE can also be run via the command line interface, `EVE_CommandLine.ipynb` for detailed information.

 ## Version
 The `main` branch contains the latest running version of the software.
 The latest developments are stored in the `develop` branch.